logv/sybil/docs/ABOUT.md

 -------------------

 * sybil is fast!
 * sybil runs on a single machine; no cluster headaches.
 * schemas are dynamic: No table creation, no schema design.
 Just throw data in a table and query.
 If you were using NoSQL for analytics previously, sybil is probably for you
 * support for 3 query types: rollups (aka group by with aggregates), time series (everyone loves time series) and raw sample queries
 * full histograms and outliers can be calculated for any rollup
-* did i say sybil is fast? cause it's multi-threaded, too; table scans and aggregations are done in parallel
 * it's a command line program, not a server - memory is returned to the OS as soon as each query is done
 * a block by block execution model releases memory to the OS as soon as each